 The newest type of container is called a “self-watering” container.
-This high-tech approach to growing plants takes advantage of the “capillary action” of soil and potting mix.
 Water is added to the reservoir at the bottom of the container.
 Then the water gets wicked up into the potting mix, where it can thoroughly hydrate the plant roots growing in the container.

 The City Jungle from Biogreen is the newest self-watering container on the market.
-It was developed in Germany to provide the best growing environment for plants of all kinds.
 It is perfect for growing vegetables, herbs and flowers in almost any setting—from balconies and porches to terraces decks.
 The City Jungle growing planter is also a great choice for rooftop gardens in urban settings.
 Even the tiniest sunny spot can now become a healthy garden.

 The sturdy growing box measures 2 feet long by 1 foot wide by 1 foot deep, and it holds a generous 9 gallons of potting mix.
 The two square feet of growing area is large enough for two mature tomato plants or other large plants.
 Peppers, eggplant, squash, salad greens and other vegetable plants and herbs also thrive in the self-watering City Jungle container.

 The water reservoir holds 4.5 gallons, so plants can go for days without watering in most climates.
 Water is added to the reservoir with a watering can or hose through the handy hole cut out of the front wall of the container.

 For taller plants such as tomatoes, a sturdy trellis can be added.
 The City Jungle Trellis provides plenty of support for tomatoes, cucumbers, beans, peas and most tall or vining plants.
 The City Jungle growing container sells for $69.99.
 The trellis sells for $39.99.
 Or, buy the City Jungle with Trellis for $99.99.
 City Jungle products are available from Amazon.

 Raised Bed Gardens